 This is one of my favourite 25 walks in the Lake District

-This is an area we use for National Park volunteer training.
+The Fells over the Duddon Valley are regularly used for National Park volunteer training.
 It is perfect.
 The paths are intermittent, the ground rough and compass work has to be spot on.

 Your email address will not be published.
 Required fields are marked *